Bringing the Islands to Your Front Door with Tropical Landscape Design

 While warm, moist climates are the best for tropical gardens, it is possible to create the look and feel of the tropics in areas with cold winters.

-There are a few tips to keep in mind if you are creating a tropical landscape design in a non-tropical location:
+There are a few tips if you are creating a tropical landscape design in a non-tropical location:

 • Most tropical plants can not survive less than mild temperatures.
 When the nights get cool, container gardens can be moved indoors until the weather is more appropriate.